 Master's programme after BSc in Molecular Life Sciences

-After finishing your bachelor's programme in Molecular Life Sciences you have various choices to continue in a master's programme: You can for instance go to another university in the Netherlands or abroad to specialize in a field that is not available in Nijmegen.
+There is no Master's programme called Molecular Life Sciences at Radboud University.
+After finishing your bachelor's programme in MLS you have various choices: You can continue at Radboud in the masters of Molecular Sciences, or Medical Biology.
+And you can choose Coginitive Neurosciences or Molecular Mechnisms of Diseases.
+Alternatively you can go to another university in the Netherlands or abroad to specialize in a field that is not available in Nijmegen.
 In this case you will probably have to apply for admission and check the requirements of that master's programme.

-* Master MLS students are not directly admitted to the specializations Molecular Chemistry and Physical Chemistry.
+* With a Bachelor in MLS you are not directly admitted to the specializations Molecular Chemistry and Physical Chemistry.
 Please contact your student advisor if you want to do one of these specializations.

-**Master Med.
-Biology students cannot be directly admitted to the Education specialization.
-Please contact your student advisor or the student advisor of the Radboud Teachers Academy if you want to do the Education specialization.
+** With a Bachelor in MLS you cannot be directly admitted to the Education specialization.
+Please contact your student advisor or the student advisor of the Radboud Teaching Academy if you want to become a teacher in Biology.

-Admission to the master's programme MLS or Molecular Sciences is automatic with a BSc in MLS.
+Master's programme Molecular Sciences: automatic with a BSc in MLS.